morpho-org/bundler3/certora/README.md

 The [`certora/specs`](specs) folder contains the following files:

 - [`Bundler.spec`](specs/Bundler.spec) checks that Bundler entry points behave as expected;
-- [`MorphoZeroConditions.spec`](specs/MorphoZeroConditions.spec) checks that adapter calls to Morpho entry use zero inputs consistently;
+- [`MorphoZeroConditions.spec`](specs/MorphoZeroConditions.spec) checks that adapter calls to Morpho entry use zero inputs consistently.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.